BQ E4 Aquaris running Neutron Music Player, Erutan is pretty amazing so go buy her music!

 My portable headphone amp is in the workbench so I‘ll enjoy my Sennheisers very soon.
 To the curious it will be a based on a JRC4565 IC.
 The TI BBs are nice to push 600Ω loads but nothing beats a solid JRC4565 on low impedance loads.

-Update: I’m now using a Sony Walkman and the E4 as a smartphone.
-The Walkman is more or less untouchable in terms of size and quality.
+Update: I’m now using a Sony Walkman because it is still more or less untouchable in terms of size and quality.